Captain Buzz Lightyear

 - Extra Eyes: He has five of them.

 - Fingerless Gloves: He wears them, as shown in the pic.

 - Me's a Crowd: Zurg painfully integrates him with a device that allows him to create copies of himself.

 - Multi-Armed and Dangerous: Has an extra pair of arms, which he usually hides under his jacket for surprise attacks.

-- Astonishingly Appropriate Appearance: The Gravity Master has a super-huge head, and the powers apparently stem from the head being so big.
+- Astonishingly Appropriate Appearance: The Gravity Master has a super-huge head shaped like a planet, and the powers apparently stem from the head being so big.